masmithdev/snowman-game/README.md

 ## Technologies used so far

+- Frontend
   - React (using a Vite template)
   - MobX for state management
+- Backend
+  - Express JS

 ## Overview of the project